GAMS-dev/gamspy/docs/user/set.rst

 Introduction
 -------------

-We initially stated that in general, sets in GAMS are regarded as an unordered collection of labels.
+We initially stated that in general, sets in GAMSPy are regarded as an unordered collection of labels.
 However, in some contexts, say, multi-period planning models, some sets need to be treated as if they were sequences.
 In this chapter we will establish the notion of *ordered* sets and we will cover their special features and the associated operations.